aicoders-academy/ai-guards/README.md

 ## MCP Integration

+### Next Steps for MCP Integration

+- [ ] Read rules from ai-guards.json to identify which ones should be used
+- [ ] Implement a dedicated documentation page (see [MCP Integration Guide](docs/MCP-INTEGRATION.md) for current details).
+- [ ] Expose AI-Guards rules as MCP resources.
+- [ ] Provide AI-Guards templates as MCP prompt templates.
+- [ ] Implement a way to pull templates and rules from external resources
+- [ ] Create the templates and rules registry

 AI-Guards can be integrated with MCP-compatible tools like Cursor, Claude Desktop, and Windsurf using the Model Context Protocol (MCP).

 ### Setup in MCP-compatible Tools